arzwa/morph-bulk/morph-v1.0.6/README.md

 Normally the following commands should suffice:

 	cd build/release
 	./cmake_
 	make

-Than run the `morph` executable and you should get the following response:
+Then run the `morph` executable and you should get the following response:

 --------------------------------------------------------------------------------------------------------------------